 HTML Web VideoThe HTML5 <video> element is a standard HTML5 feature that enables embedding and playing video content directly in web pages without requiring external plugins such as Flash.
 The <video> tag can embed video on-demand or live streams, supporting formats such as MP4, WebM, and OGG.

-Most web browsers support HTML5 video, including Chrome, Firefox, Opera, Safari, and Edge.
+Most modern web browsers support HTML video, including Chrome, Firefox, Opera, Safari, and Edge.
+HTML video provides superior compatibility across devices and is the standard for web-based video streaming.

 Stream from YouTube, Twitch, and Thousands of Video Web Sites